 Definitions, history and cultural influence.

-A micronation is an entity whose members claim to belong to an independent nation or sovereign state but lack legal recognition by world governments or major international organisations.
+A micronation is an entity whose members claim to belong to an independent nation or sovereign state but lack legal recognition by world governments or major international organizations.
 Most are geographically very small but range from less than square meters to more than a million square kilometers.
 They are usually the outgrowth of a single individual.

-A micronation expresses a formal and persistent, unrecognised claim of sovereignty over some physical territory.
+A micronation expresses a formal and persistent, unrecognized claim of sovereignty over some physical territory.
 Micronations are distinct from actual secessionist movements; micronations' activities are almost always trivial enough to be ignored rather than challenged by the established nations whose territory they claim.
 Several micronations have issued coins, flags, postage stamps, passports, medals, and other state-related items, often as a source of revenue.

-Micronations contrast with microstates, small but recognised sovereign states such as Andorra, Bahrain, Liechtenstein, Monaco, San Marino, Singapore, and Vatican City.
+Micronations contrast with microstates, small but recognized sovereign states such as Andorra, Bahrain, Liechtenstein, Monaco, San Marino, Singapore, and Vatican City.
 They are also distinct from imaginary countries and other social groups (such as eco-villages, campuses, tribes, clans, sects, and residential community associations).

 Micronations generally have several standard features, although these may vary widely.
 They may have a structure similar to established sovereign states, including territorial claims, government institutions, official symbols, and citizens, albeit on a much smaller scale.
-Micronations may also issue formal instruments such as postage stamps, coins, banknotes, and passports and bestow honours and titles of nobility.
+Micronations may also issue formal instruments such as postage stamps, coins, banknotes, and passports and bestow honors and titles of nobility.
 Micronations are often relatively small in both their claimed territory and claimed populations—although there are some exceptions to this rule, with different micronations having different methods of citizenship.

 The Montevideo Convention was one attempt to create a legal definition distinguishing between states and non-states, with states having "(a) a permanent population; (b) a defined territory; (c) government; and (d) capacity to enter into relations with the other states."
 Some micronations meet this definition, others do not, and others reject the convention.
-Some micronations like Sealand and Austenasia reject the term micronation and consider themselves sovereign states; while officially considering themselves, other micronations have no intention to be recognised as actual states.
+Some micronations like Sealand and Austenasia reject the term micronation and consider themselves sovereign states; while officially considering themselves, other micronations have no intention to be recognized as actual states.

-Academics Harry Hobbs and George Williams define them as "self-declared nations that perform and mimic acts of sovereignty, and adopt many of the protocols of nations, but lack a foundation in domestic and international law for their existence and are not recognised as nations in domestic or international forums."
+Academics Harry Hobbs and George Williams define them as "self-declared nations that perform and mimic acts of sovereignty, and adopt many of the protocols of nations, but lack a foundation in domestic and international law for their existence and are not recognized as nations in domestic or international forums."

 The 1960s and 1970s witnessed the foundation of several territorial micronations.
 The first of these, Sealand, was established in 1967 on an abandoned World War II gun platform in the North Sea just off the East Anglian coast of England and still survives.
-Others were founded on libertarian principles and elaborate schemes to construct artificial islands, but only three have had limited success in realising that goal.
+Others were founded on libertarian principles and elaborate schemes to construct artificial islands, but only three have had limited success in realizing that goal.

 In the late 1960s, Leicester Hemingway, brother of author Ernest, was involved in another project—a small timber platform in international waters off the west coast of Jamaica.
 This territory, consisting of an 8-foot (2.4 m) by 30-foot (9.1 m) barge, he called "New Atlantis."
 Hemingway was an honorary citizen and President; however, the structure was damaged by storms and finally pillaged by Mexican fishermen.
 In 1973, Hemingway was reported to have moved on from New Atlantis to promoting a 1,000 sq yd (840 m2) platform near the Bahamas.
 The new country was called "Tierra del Mar" (Land of the Sea).

-In 1981, drawing on a news report about Leicester Hemingway's "New Atlantis," novelist Hisashi Inoue wrote a 700-page work of magic realism, Kirikirijin, about a village that secedes from Japan and proclaims its marginalised dialect, its national language, and its subsequent war of independence.
+In 1981, drawing on a news report about Leicester Hemingway's "New Atlantis," novelist Hisashi Inoue wrote a 700-page work of magic realism, Kirikirijin, about a village that secedes from Japan and proclaims its marginalized dialect, its national language, and its subsequent war of independence.
 This single-handedly inspired many Japanese towns, mainly in the northern regions, to "declare independence," generally to raise awareness of their unique culture and crafts for urban Japanese who saw village life as backward and uncultured.
 Throughout the 1980s, a "micronation boom" in Japan brought many urban tourists to these wayward villages.
 These micronations even held "international summits" from 1983 to 1985, and some of them formed confederations.
-But the harsh economic impact of the Japanese asset price bubble in 1991 ended the boom.
+However, the harsh economic impact of the Japanese asset price bubble in 1991 ended the boom.
 Many villages were forced to merge with larger cities, and the micronations and confederations were generally dissolved.

-In the final three decades of the 20th century, Micronational developments in New Zealand and Australia included:- The Principality of Hutt River, founded in 1970 when Leonard Casley declared his property independent after a dispute over wheat quotas. - In 1976, an eccentric British monarchist created the Province of Bumbunga on a rural property near Snowtown, South Australia.- The Sovereign State of Aeterna Lucina was created in a New South Wales north coast hamlet in 1978.- In Victoria, a long-running dispute over flood damage to farm properties led to the creation of the Independent State of Rainbow Creek in 1979.- John Charlton Rudge founded the Grand Duchy of Avram in western Tasmania in the 1980s; "His Grace, the Duke of Avram," was later elected to the Tasmanian Parliament. - The Independent State of Aramoana was established in New Zealand in 1980.- The Empire of Atlantium was established in Sydney in 1981 as a non-territorial global government.- The Republic of Whangamomona was established in 1989. - A mortgage foreclosure dispute led George and Stephanie Muirhead of Rockhampton, Queensland, to briefly and abortively secede as the Principality of Marlborough in 1993.
+In the final three decades of the 20th century, Micronational developments in New Zealand and Australia included:- The Principality of Hutt River, founded in 1970 when Leonard Casley declared his property independent after a dispute over wheat quotas. - In 1976, an eccentric British monarchist created the Province of Bumbunga on a rural property near Snowtown, South Australia.- The Sovereign State of Aeterna Lucina was created in a North Coast hamlet in New South Wales in 1978.- In Victoria, a long-running dispute over flood damage to farm properties led to the creation of the Independent State of Rainbow Creek in 1979.- John Charlton Rudge founded the Grand Duchy of Avram in western Tasmania in the 1980s; "His Grace, the Duke of Avram," was later elected to the Tasmanian Parliament. - The Independent State of Aramoana was established in New Zealand in 1980.- The Empire of Atlantium was established in Sydney in 1981 as a non-territorial global government.- The Republic of Whangamomona was established in 1989. - A mortgage foreclosure dispute led George and Stephanie, Muirhead of Rockhampton, Queensland, to briefly and abortively secede as the Principality of Marlborough in 1993.
 Effects of the InternetMicronationalism shed much of its traditionally eccentric anti-establishment mantle and took on a distinct hobbyist perspective in the mid-1990s.
 The emerging popularity of the Internet made it possible to create and promote statelike entities in an entirely electronic medium with relative ease.
 An early example is the Kingdom of Talossa, a micronation created in 1979 by then-14-year-old Robert Ben Madison, which went online in November 1995 and was reported in The New York Times and other print media in 2000.
 As a result, the number of exclusively online, fantasy, or simulation-based micronations expanded dramatically using MicroWiki or platforms on Reddit and Facebook.
-The micronation Ladonia coexists as both a physical territory and a large and active online community that resembles a third place, distinguishing itself from other micronations, either active online communities or claiming small physical territories.
+The micronation Ladonia coexists as a physical territory and a large and active online community that resembles a third place, distinguishing itself from other micronations, either active online communities or claiming small physical environments.
 Several traditional territorial micronations, including the Hutt River Province, Seborga, and Sealand, maintain websites that primarily promote their claims and sell merchandise.

 - The 1949 British comedy film Passport to Pimlico shows how the inhabitants of the London neighborhood of Pimlico proclaim themselves independent to avoid the restrictions of post-war Britain.
 The film was an inspiration for Frestonia.